 If there is anything that is dissatisfying about your current position, this is where you might unwittingly share that information and unintentionally emit a negative vibe — a VERY bad impression to make.

-Acceptable Explanations for Why You Want to Leave
+Reasons for Why You Want to Leave Current Job

-The most effective and acceptable reasons for leaving your current job are positive — not negative — related to moving forward in your life or career.
+The most effective and acceptable reasons for leaving your current job are positive — not negative — and relate to moving forward in your life or career.

 Some of the most common, and easiest to explain, reasons for leaving a job include: